ObviusOwl/mail-filter-pipeline/docs/core_modules/mysql_filter.md

 The columns `date`, `from_address`, `to_address`, `subject` map respectively to the email headers `Date`, `From`, `To`, `Subject`.

-`last_received` is populated with the first date found in the latest (top most) `Received` header.
+`received_1` to `received_4` are populated with the first date found in the last 4 (top most)`Received` headers.
+If there is less than 4 received headers NULL is inserted.
 Note that this header is meant for manual debugging and thus there is any standard dictating the content and format.
 MTAs can insert anything as Received header.